TanStack/query/docs/src/pages/docs/guides/caching.md

 At a glance:

 - The cache is keyed on a deterministic hash of your query key.
-- By default, query results become **stale** immediately after a successful fetch.
+- By default, query data is considered **stale** immediately after a successful fetch.
 This can be configured using the `staleTime` option at both the global and query-level.
-- Stale queries are automatically refetched whenever their **query keys change (this includes variables used in query key tuples)**, when they are freshly mounted from not having any instances on the page, or when they are refetched via the query cache manually.
+- Stale queries are automatically refetched whenever their **query keys change (this includes variables used in query key tuples)**, when they are freshly mounted from not having any instances on the page, or when they are refetched manually.
 - Though a query result may be stale, query results are by default **always** _cached_ **when in use**.
 - If and when a query is no longer being used, it becomes **inactive** and by default is cached in the background for **5 minutes**.
 This time can be configured using the `cacheTime` option at both the global and query-level.
 - After a query is inactive for the `cacheTime` specified (defaults to 5 minutes), the query is deleted and garbage collected.